 Note: Winter Falls is challenging to photograph because the only lookout is extremely close to the tall cascade but there's a nice bench to enjoy the view.

 After Winter Falls, stay on the path as it climbs to a parking area above, then keep right for the 1.6-mile return trail through the woods to complete the 5.1-mile loop to the South Falls Lodge area.
 To experience the complete 7.2-mile Trail of Ten Falls loop, continue on to Twin Falls, North Falls, and Upper North Falls from the parking area above Winter Falls.

-Silver Falls State Park is truly a scenic treasure filled with wonderful waterfalls, old-growth forests, and tremendous photo opportunities.
-We explore Silver Falls on all our Oregon photography tours and invite you to join us.
+Silver Falls State Park is truly a scenic treasure filled with wonderful waterfalls, old-growth forests, beautiful streams, and tremendous photo opportunities.
+We explore Silver Falls on our Oregon photography tours and invite you to join us.
 You'll be glad you did.